 Arbor

-Arbor simulates networks of spiking neurons, particularly multi-compartment neurons.
-In these networks, the interaction between cells is conveyed by spikes and gap junction and the multi-compartment neurons are characterized by axonal delays, synaptic functions and cable trees.
+Arbor simulates networks of spiking neurons, particularly multi-compartment neurons, characterized by axonal delays, synaptic and dendritic functions, and the morphological tree.
 Each cell is modeled as a branching, one-dimensional electrical system with dynamics derived from the balance of transmembrane currents with axial currents that travel through the intracellular medium, and with ion channels and synapses represented by additional current sources.
-Arbor additionally models leaky integrate-and-fire cells and proxy spike sources.

 Background and Motivation

-The evolution of computing equipment ranging from the desktop PC to supercomputing centers has enabled a plethora of tools for numerically computing predictions of neuronal network behavior that is comparable with a variety of experimental results, thus allowing the rigorous testing of possible functional models with varying levels of experimental verification, mathematical validity and stability, and computational performance.
+and stability, and computational performance.
 New HPC architectures such as the addition of ubiquitous GPU resources have been a new challenge.
 Developing performant algorithms for computing the Hines matrix on GPUs and other vectorized hardware has been an additional hurdle [3].
 The development of Arbor has focused on tackling issues of vectorization and emerging hardware architectures by using modern C++ and automated code generation, within an open-source and open-development model.

 Our Approach

-- scalability;
+- scalability,

-- extensibility;
+- extensibility,

-- and performance portability.
+- performance portability.

-Scalability is achieved through distributed model construction, following the abstraction of a recipe and through the use of an asynchronous MPI-based spike communication scheme.
+abstraction of a recipe and through the use of an asynchronous MPI-based spike

 Arbor is extensible, allowing for the creation of new kinds of cells and new kinds of cell implementations, while target-specific vectorization, code generation and cell group implementations allow hardware optimized performance of models specified in a portable and generic way.